Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 TAMPA, Fla.
-(AP) — Tom Brady made the Buccaneers, their fans and their city believe from the moment he arrived in Tampa Bay.

-With help from old friend Rob Gronkowski and a ferocious defense, Brady and the Buccaneers are Super Bowl champions.
+(AP) — Tom Brady made his seventh Super Bowl title look familiar – despite moving south to a new team and conference during a pandemic.

-Brady threw two touchdown passes to Gronkowski and one to good pal Antonio Brown, and the Buccaneers routed Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.
+Brady threw two touchdown passes to old friend Rob Gronkowski and one to good pal Antonio Brown, and the Tampa Bay Buccaneers beat Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.

-“You get this far and you wanna get the job done and we did it,” Brady said.
-“We just believed.
-I”m so proud of the guys.”

-Despite moving south to a new team and conference during a pandemic, Brady didn’t slow down at age 43.

-The GOAT earned his fifth Super Bowl MVP awardand extended his Super Bowl titles’ record in his 10th appearance, nine with New England.
-Brady broke his own mark for oldest player to win a Super Bowl and joined Hall of Famer Peyton Manning as the only quarterbacks to win one with multiple franchises.
+The GOAT extended his Super Bowl titles’ record in his 10th appearance, his first without Patriots coach Bill Belichick.
+The 43-year-old Brady broke his own mark for oldest player to win a Super Bowl and joins Hall of Famer Peyton Manning as the only quarterbacks to win one with multiple franchises.

-“I think they’re all special,” Brady said.
-“I’m not making any comparisons.
-Experiencing it with this group of guys is amazing.”

-Stunningly, it was easier than any of his previous Super Bowl victories, which came by an average margin of five points.
-Mahomes lost by double digits for the first time in his four-year career.

-The Buccaneers (15-5) took their second NFL title and first in 18 years as the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
-They won three road games as a wild card to reach the Super Bowl, and joined the NHL’s Lightning as a 2020 season champion.
-The Rays also went to the World Series but lost to the Dodgers.
+The Buccaneers (15-5) won their second NFL title and first in 18 years while becoming the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
+They won three road games as a wild-card team to reach the Super Bowl.

-Mahomes and the Chiefs (16-3) failed to become the first repeat champions since Brady’s Patriots in 2003-04.
+Tampa’s victory prevented Mahomes and the Chiefs (16-3) from becoming the first repeat champions since Brady’s Patriots did it in 2003-04.

-“I didn’t see it coming at all,” Chiefs coach Andy Reid said.
-“I thought we were going to come in and play these guys just like we’ve been playing teams, and it didn’t happen that way.
-I give them credit on that.”

 The NFL completed its 269-game season on time without any cancellations, a remarkable accomplishment that required nearly 1 million COVID-19 tests for players and team personnel.

-Due to the virus, only 25,000 mask-wearing fans attended, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
+Due to the virus, only 25,000 mask-wearing fans were allowed in, including approximately 7,500 vaccinated health care workers who were given free tickets by the NFL.
 About 30,000 cardboard cutouts made the stadium look full.

 A streaker wearing a hot-pink onesie eluded security and slid into the end zone with 5:03 left in the game.
-Kansas City’s high-powered offense never got that far against Tampa’s fierce defense.
+Mahomes and Kansas City’s high-powered offense never got that far against Tampa’s ferocious defense.

-“Obviously I didn’t play the way I wanted to play,” Mahomes said.
-“What else can you say?
-All you can do is leave everything you have on the field.
-I feel like the guys did that. … They beat us pretty good, the worst I’ve been beaten in a long time.”

 After the Chiefs took a 3-0 early lead, it was all Brady and the Bucs.

-Brady accomplished a career-first with an 8-yard TD pass to Gronkowski for a 7-3 lead with 37 seconds left in the first quarter.
+Brady accomplished a career-first when he tossed an 8-yard TD pass to Rob Gronkowksi to give the Buccaneers a 7-3 lead with 37 seconds left in the first quarter.
 Brady’s nine Super Bowl teams in New England produced just three points total in the first quarter.
 Gronkowski, who came out of retirement to play with his buddy, caught his 13th and 14th postseason TDs from Brady.
-They had been tied at 12 with Jerry Rice and Joe Montana.
+That broke the record they shared with Jerry Rice and Joe Montana, who combined for 12.

-“To come here and be Super Bowl champs, it’s surreal, man,” said Gronkowski, who came out of retirement to play with Brady.
-“We have so many superstars on this team but nobody’s head was too big.
-Whoever got the ball got the ball.
-That’s what was so great about being on this team.
-There was no one who was selfish on this team.
-No one selfish in the organization.
-It just happened to be me this time getting the touchdown passes.”

 Despite playing at home, the Buccaneers weren’t allowed to fire the cannons from their famed pirate ship after touchdowns and big plays.
 They did it soon after the clock expired as red, white and black confetti fell onto the field.